balqeesqud/task_master/README.md

 ## Features

+- Task Creation: Users can create tasks with titles, descriptions, and assign them to specific teams.
+- Team Management: Teams can be created and managed to organize tasks effectively.
+- User Settings: Users can set their username and choose a team in the settings.

 ### Homepage

 Refactored homepage RecyclerView to display all Task entities from DynamoDB.
 Query the tasks using Amplify and update your RecyclerView to display the cloud-based tasks.

+TaskMaster is built using Android and AWS Amplify.
+It allows users to create tasks and organize them based on teams.
+The app includes features such as task creation, team management, and user settings.

 The main page of the application is designed to match the wireframe provided.
 It includes the following elements: